Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/UVCD Object Detection.rst

 |image02|

 Compile the code and upload it to Ameba.
-After pressing the Reset button, connect the “USB OTG” via micro-USB cable to the target device such as PC.
+After pressing the Reset button, connect the "USB OTG" via micro-USB cable to the target device such as PC.

 |image03|